 Negatives have a distinct look, with inverted colors and a wider dynamic range than printed photos.
 A scanner's most important job is to accurately translate these unique properties into a beautiful, positive digital image.
 The best scanners capture a wide spectrum of colors and tones, resulting in photos that feel vibrant and true to life.
 Cheaper models might produce washed-out or oddly tinted images.
 Many scanners also come with powerful software that helps you correct and restore color, giving you the tools to tweak brightness, contrast, and saturation to make your old memories look better than ever.

-Film Scanner vs. Flatbed: Which Is Right for You?
+Film Scanner vs. Flatbed: Which One Should You Choose?

 Choosing between a dedicated film scanner and a flatbed scanner can feel like a big decision, but it really comes down to what you want to accomplish.
 Both are great tools, but they excel in different areas.
 The right choice depends on your budget, the types of media in your collection, and how important perfect image quality is for your project.
 Let’s break down the key differences to help you decide.